 The MIT GUEST network is separated from the rest of the MIT network with a firewall and network address translation (NAT).
 This limits the services that will work over this network.
 For instance: printing to Athena cluster printers over TCP/IP port 631 (CUPS) will not work.
 See the list of blocked and allowed ports on MIT GUEST.

-MIT GUEST can be used for wireless devices, such as most gaming consoles, that do not support the security protocols required to connect to the MIT SECURE wireless network.
+While MIT GUEST can be used for wireless devices, such as gaming consoles, that do not support the security protocols required to connect to the MIT SECURE wireless network, wired connections are usually better, if available, for your device.
 See which popular devices can and can't connect to MIT SECURE.

 It is easy to connect to the MIT GUEST wireless network with a wireless device.
 Since there are no restrictions to connecting, your device should be able to "see" the network as one of the open wireless options and connect instantly.
 If your device can not see the network, contact the IS&T Help Desk for assistance.